 - One of the best ways to keep your food safe is to make sure the temperature inside the cooler is below 40°F. Instead of guessing, tuck an appliance thermometer inside for a foolproof reading.

 - To lock in cold air, keep the lid closed as much as possible.
-When you remove food, don't let it sit out for more than two hours maximum (or one hour on days when the mercury is above 90°F).
+When you remove food, don't let it sit out for more than two hours maximum (or one hour on days when the temperature is above 90°F).